 If you’re looking for a quiet mask with an open line of sight, the ResMed AirFit N30 checks in at only 18 decibels of sound output and is free of the nasal bridge support, so you can read or watch T.V. before bed.
 The ResMed AirFit N30 rests at the base of your nostrils to allow you to wear glasses while also wearing your nasal CPAP mask.

 Incorporating the comfort of a gel nasal cushion, the ComfortGel Blue Nasal comes equipped with a forehead pad to anchor your cushion in place.
 The forehead pad prevents mask leaks thanks to the plush silicone, making for a comfortable night.
 The gel cushions conform to your face shape to contour to you.

 Equipped with a cushion that rests just below the nostrils instead of covering your entire nose, the DreamWear Nasal provides a comfortable fit without disrupting your seal.
 The silicone tubing allows for a soft-to-the-touch material on your face.
 Since the cushion sits below your nostrils rather than the bridge of your nose, red marks, nasal soreness, and irritation can be a thing of the past.

-For an in-depth review of popular nasal masks, read the Best Nasal CPAP Masks 2021 article.
+For quick recommendations of popular nasal masks, read the Best Nasal CPAP Masks 2021 article.